Support muscle repair & reduce soreness

 Recovery workouts are low-intensity sessions designed to boost circulation, loosen tight muscles, and help your body bounce back faster from intense training.
 Whether you’re dealing with post-leg-day soreness or just need a reset between heavy lifting days, these sessions help you stay active without overloading your system.
 From light cardio and mobility drills to foam rolling and bodyweight flows, recovery workouts promote faster muscle repair and prevent injury: while keeping you on track toward your fitness goals.

-Workout 1 Recovery (Enhance circulation and reduce muscle tension)
+Workout 1 Recovery (Improve blood flow and reduce muscle tension)

-This recovery workout helps you feel better after hard training sessions using gentle stretches and light movements that improve blood flow and release muscle tightness.
-You'll hold stretches for 30-45 seconds and do light bodyweight movements that get your muscles moving without adding stress.
-The workout focuses on the areas that typically get tight from training: hips, back, shoulders, and legs while helping your body recover faster between intense workouts.
+This recovery workout helps you feel better after intense training sessions by utilizing gentle stretches and light movements that improve blood flow and relieve muscle tension.
+You hold stretches for 30-45 seconds and perform light bodyweight movements that get your muscles moving without adding extra strain.
+The workout focuses on the areas that typically become stiff from training: the hips, back, shoulders, and legs, while helping your body recover faster between intense workouts.

 Cat Cow Stretch